alexlafroscia/dotfiles/README.md

 ## Sierra

 Karabiner no longer works on Sierra, so we need to devise another approach.

-1. Download an install [Karabiner Elements][karabiner-elements]
-2. Map `caps_lock` to `left_control`
-3. Download [Hammerspoon][hammerspoon]
-4. Add the contents of [this gist][hammerspoon-config] as your Hammerspoon config

-The feel is a little different from the El Capitan one, but it works well enough until Karabiner works correctly entirely on it's own again.
+Thankfully, other people have had the same issue.
+I've tried a few different approaches, but the easiest to set up can be found [here][karabiner-elements-sierra].

 ## El Capitan